-The audit plan is a 'fluid plan' which ensures that we work with our client to reaffirm audit priorities continuously throughout the year.
-The last 18 months working within the Covid environment demonstrated that our clients' priorities have changed as we moved through the Covid pandemic.
+The audit plan is a 'fluid plan' which ensures that we work with services to reaffirm audit priorities continuously throughout the year.
+The last 21 months working within the Covid environment demonstrated that our clients' priorities have changed as we moved through the phases of the pandemic.

 Audit work for 2021-2022 was initially agreed in February 2021 and listed the areas of audit focus over the next financial year with several areas identified as a priority.
-Over the last 6 months it is clear that a number of these priorities have changed, and we have been working closely with our clients to ensure that audit work still reflects the priorities of the Council.
+Over the last nine months it is clear that a number of these priorities have changed, and we have been working closely with our clients to ensure that audit work still reflects the priorities of the Council.

-It should also be noted that some directorates have still been working on 'Critical Covid Response' and therefore at the request of the client audit work has not taken place in these areas as originally planned.
-We endeavour to carry out this audit work in the latter half of 2021/22.
+It should also be noted that some directorates have still been working on 'Critical Covid Response Activity', and therefore at the request of the client audit work has not taken place in these areas as originally planned.
+We endeavour to ensure that sufficient coverage across the Council is maintained to ensure that we can provide an inclusive end of year annual assurance opinion.

-This report shows a progress summary to date (as at 01/09/2021).
-It shows the number of audits started since 1st April 2021, audits completed which includes work carried over from 2021/22 and the number of audits currently in draft/final stage.
+This report shows a progress summary to date (01/11/2021) via the number of audits started since 01st April 2021, audits completed which includes work carried over from 2021/22 and the number of audits currently in draft/final stage.